-2 Auditory spatial perception is highly adaptive (Carlile, 2014; King et al., 2000).
-Changes in 3 horizontal sound localization can be induced by visual stimulation (Recanzone, 1998), feedback 4 training (Klingel et al., 2021; Shinn-Cunningham et al., 1998), a change in the acoustic environment 5 (Shinn-Cunningham et al., 2005), alterations in the mapping between acoustic cues and source 6 locations (Kumpik et al., 2010; Trapeau & Schoenwiesner, 2018; van Wanrooij & van Opstal, 2007), 7 or by other stimuli presented either simultaneously with the target (Braasch & Hartung, 2002), or 8 preceding the target (Kopčo et al., 2010).
-The adaptation induced by preceding stimulation has been 9 observed for adaptor stimuli presented over tens of seconds and minutes, e.g., in the auditory 10 localization aftereffect (Carlile et al., 2001; Phillips & Hall, 2005; Thurlow & Jack, 1973), or in the 11 precedence buildup induced by repeated presentation of 'lead-lag' stimulus pairs (Djelani & Blauert, 12 2001; Freyman et al., 1991).
-Studies of auditory localization aftereffects typically used a long 13 continuous adaptor immediately followed by a target (Carlile et al., 2001; Thurlow & Jack, 1973), or 14 even overlapping with the target (Canévet & Meunier, 1996).
-They observed a repulsion by the 15 adaptor, i.e., biases in the perceived target locations away from the adaptor location.
-Studying such 16 effects is important because everyday listening almost always occurs in complex multi-source 17 environments and how preceding stimulation on different time scales influences perception is not 18 well understood.
-Here, we examine an adaptive effect qualitatively similar to the localization 19 aftereffect but induced by the trial-to-trial acoustic "context" in which target sounds are presented.
-20 In our experiments, the target is a 2-ms broadband noise burst (referred to here as a 'click') (Kopčo 21 et al., 2007).
-On some trials it is immediately preceded by an identical adaptor click (or clicks), and 22 on other trials it is presented in isolation.
-Of interest here are localization biases for the target-only 23 trials that are induced when those trials are randomly interleaved with adaptor-target trials.
-This effect, called contextual plasticity (CP), was observed in our previous work as repulsive biases of up to 10° in localization of the single-click targets.
+Auditory spatial perception is highly adaptive (Carlile, 2014; King et al., 2000).
+Changes in horizontal sound localization can be induced by visual stimulation (Recanzone, 1998), feedback training (Klingel et al., 2021; Shinn-Cunningham et al., 1998), a change in the acoustic environment (Shinn-Cunningham et al., 2005), alterations in the mapping between acoustic cues and source locations (Kumpik et al., 2010; Trapeau and Schoenwiesner, 2018; van Wanrooij and van Opstal, 2007), or by other stimuli presented either simultaneously with the target (Braasch and Hartung, 2002), or preceding the target (Kopčo et al., 2010).
+The adaptation induced by preceding stimulation has been observed for adaptor stimuli presented over tens of seconds and minutes, e.g., in the auditory localization aftereffect (Carlile et al., 2001; Phillips and Hall, 2005; Thurlow and Jack, 1973), or in the precedence buildup induced by repeated presentation of "lead-lag" stimulus pairs (Djelani and Blauert, 2001; Freyman et al., 1991).
+Studies of auditory localization aftereffects typically used a long continuous adaptor immediately followed by a target (Carlile et al., 2001; Thurlow and Jack, 1973), or even overlapping with the target (Canévet and Meunier, 1996).
+They observed a repulsion by the adaptor, i.e., biases in the perceived target locations away from the adaptor location.
+Other studies have found similar effects for briefer adaptors that change location from trial to trial (e.g., Laback, 2023), calling into question the need for very prolonged stimulation to observe localization aftereffects.
+Studying such effects is important because everyday listening almost always occurs in complex multi-source environments and how preceding stimulation on different time scales influences perception is not well understood.
+Here, we examine an adaptive effect qualitatively similar to the localization aftereffect but induced by the trial-to-trial acoustic "context" in which target sounds are presented.
+In our experiments, the target is a 2 ms broadband noise burst (referred to here as a "click") (Kopčo et al., 2007).
+On some trials, it is immediately preceded by an identical adaptor click (or clicks), and on other trials, it is presented in isolation.
+Of interest here are localization biases for the target-only trials that are induced when those trials are randomly interleaved with adaptor-target trials.
+This effect, called contextual plasticity (CP), was observed in our previous work as repulsive biases of up to $10^{\circ}$ in localization of the single-click targets.

 Several different mechanisms have been proposed as underlying localization biases.
-First, some adaptation or fatiguing of the peripheral neural representation due to prolonged stimulation is often adaptation or fatiguing of the peripheral neural representation due to prolonged stimulation is often assumed (Carlile et al., 2001; Flugel, 1921).
-Second, a rebalancing of the putative hemispheric channels subserving spatial processing in humans has been proposed (Dingle et al., 2012; Phillips & Hall, 2005).
+First, some adaptation or fatiguing of the peripheral neural representation due to prolonged stimulation is often assumed (Carlile et al., 2001; Flugel, 1920).
+Second, a rebalancing of the putative hemispheric channels subserving spatial processing in humans has been proposed (Dingle et al., 2012; Phillips and Hall, 2005).
 Third, recent models based on known physiology of subcortical binaural circuits suggest that adaptation in response to the preceding context causes a rescaling of the spatial representation with the goal of increasing perceptual spatial separability of frequently presented sounds at the cost of inducing localization biases (Dahmen et al., 2010; Lingner et al., 2018; Maddox et al., 2014).
 Finally, an active centrally driven suppression of reverberation has been proposed for the precedence buildup, a potentially related phenomenon (Clifton et al., 2002).